 Rodents often leave behind scraps in sheltered spaces, particularly against walls or in corners such as nut shells.

-A mice infestation has signs similar to a rat infestation.
-Tiny black droppings are a strong indicator of mouse activity as well as cereal boxes or other containers that has a opening from gnawing.
+A mouse infestation has signs similar to a rat infestation.
+Tiny black droppings are a strong indicator of mouse activity as well as cereal boxes or other containers that have an opening from gnawing.
 Mice also have a distinctive musky smell that may be noticeable.
 The mouse prevention and mouse control techniques are similar to those used for rats: sanitation, eliminating entry points into the home or structure, traps, and baiting.

 If you believe your home has a current rodent infestation, Cowleys Pest Services will come in and execute a thorough inspection to identify the rodents involved, their access points and the areas of activity so that a comprehensive Integrated Pest Management (IPM) rodent control plan can be designed and implemented.
 Rats represent a serious threat to human safety and, with their breeding rates, can quickly become entrenched in your home or business.

 At Cowleys Pest Services, we believe the emphasis should be on IPM.
 After we identify how the rodents are gaining access to the structure, we eradicate the current infestation using IPM strategies and then most importantly, exclude them from gaining access in the future.
 This is the most critical step in ensuring that the rodents will not return.

 Cowleys Pest Services full-service capabilities include structural repairs that may be needed, door sweeps that may need to be added, exclusion work using caulk, foam sealant, hardware cloth, steel wool, and more.
 You can be sure that Cowleys Pest Services will do the most thorough job to keep your home rodent-free and your family safe.

 Call or contact them today for a free inspection and estimate throughout Mercer, Ocean, Monmouth, Middlesex County, New Jersey.